Lord Dunsany: Legacy

 Dunsany's literary rights passed to a will trust first managed by Beatrice, Lady Dunsany, and are currently handled by Curtis Brown of London and partner firms worldwide.
-(Some past US deals, for example, have been listed by Locus Magazine as by SCG.)
-A few Dunsany works are protected for longer than normal copyright periods in some territories, notably most of the contents of the Last Book of Jorkens, and some short stories published on the Dunsany website or elsewhere by the family in the early 2000s.
+(Some past US deals, for example, have been listed by Locus Magazine as by SCG [Scovil Chichak Galen]) A few Dunsany works are protected for longer than normal copyright periods in some territories, notably most of the contents of the Last Book of Jorkens, and some short stories published on the Dunsany website or elsewhere by the family in the early 2000s.

-Dunsany's primary home, over 820 years old, can be visited at certain times.
+Dunsany's primary home, Dunsany Castle, over 840 years old, can be visited at certain times.
 Tours usually include the Library, but not the tower room where he often liked to work.
-His other home, Dunstall Priory, was sold to an admirer, Grey Gowrie, later head of the Arts Council of the UK, and then passed to other owners.
-The family still owns a farm and downland in the area and a Tudor cottage in Shoreham village.
-The grave of Dunsany and his wife can be seen in the church graveyard there.
-(Most previous barons are buried in the grounds of Dunsany Castle.)
+His London homes were not retained and his principal residence in his final years, Dunstall Priory in Shoreham, Kent, was sold to an admirer, Grey Gowrie, later head of the Arts Council of the UK, and then passed to other owners; the family still owns a farm and downland in the area and a Tudor cottage in Shoreham village.
+The grave of Dunsany and his wife can be seen in Shoreham's church graveyard (most previous barons of Dunsany are buried in the grounds of Dunsany Castle).

 Dunsany's manuscripts are collected in the family archive, including some specially bound volumes of some of his works.
 Scholarly access is possible through the curator.
-Seven boxes of Dunsany's papers are held at the Harry Ransom Center.
+Seven boxes of Dunsany's papers are held at the Harry Ransom Center, and a set at a university in Los Angeles.